PostHog/posthog-ios/USAGE.md

 NotificationCenter.default.addObserver(self, selector: #selector(receiveFeatureFlags), name: PostHogSDK.didReceiveFeatureFlags, object: nil)
 PostHogSDK.shared.setup(config)

-`receiveFeatureFlags` will be called when the SDK receives the feature flags from the server.
+The "receiveFeatureFlags" method will be called when the SDK receives the feature flags from the server.

 // And/Or manually
 PostHogSDK.shared.reloadFeatureFlags {